 Parking was chaotic and full when we got there, so we parked about 1/2km up the hill and walked down.
 The area is full of walking and cycling paths and whilst visiting we saw at least five buzzards in the sky.

-Check out some of our other posts from our time in America.
+If you’re looking for inspiration on what to do with kids in America, check out some of our other posts from our time there.

 We love it when you help us by sharing our posts.